 Giving feedback to your students is an essential part of the artmaking process.
 They need your guidance and direction from beginning to end to stay on task, work through sticking points, and create a strong piece.
 Delivering timely feedback, however, can be challenging if you aren’t teaching students in-person routinely or at all.

 The key to upholding this critical step is finding the right tools to use.
-Flipgrid is a video-based program that allows students to record and post a message for you (or classmates) to view and reply.
+Flipgrid is a video-based program that allows students to record and post a message for you (or classmates) to view and reply to.

 As students are working on their projects, they can record a Flipgrid video to give you progress updates.
 Students can show their work, share how things are going, and ask any questions or identify areas where they need help.
 After the student posts the video in the grid, you can hit the “Reply” button to record your response.
 You and the student can continue back-and-forth responses until the project is complete.

 Some students might need help presenting their work effectively and understanding what they should specifically share.
-One approach could be to offer your students’ guiding questions to help them formulate their responses.
-For example:
+One approach could be to offer your students guiding questions to help them formulate their responses.

 In addition to feedback, Flipgrid can also be used as a way to connect students with one another.
 As a mid-project critique, students could be expected to post their video and reply to X number of their peers.
 This can be a great way to help students build community within the class and interact when not in the physical classroom.

 If you aren’t in the middle of a project, Flipgrid could also serve as a video discussion board.
-You could post a video showing a piece, posing a question, or providing a prompt.
+You could post a video showing a piece, pose a question, or provide a prompt.
 Students could contribute by sharing their responses and replying to others.